MySQL Snippet List

 To connect to your MySQL database server, you’ll need to provide the following parameters to TeamSQL:

-Using the CREATE Procedure and INSERT INTO Statement Templates
+CREATE Procedure and INSERT INTO Statement Templates

 TeamSQL comes with built-in templates to guide you as you create new procedures or statements that change your databases.
 In this article, we’ll cover using the CREATE Procedure and INSERT INTO Statement Templates.